ernestguevarra/ernestguevarra/README.md

 techniques.

-I am a founding member of [Katilingban](https://katilingban.io), a collective of public health and nutrition experts and practitioners leading the development and implementation of the strategic direction of the collective and heading its analytics and software development services unit.
+I am a founding member of [Katilingban](https://katilingban.io), a collective of public health and nutrition experts and practitioners, leading the development and implementation of the strategic direction of the collective and heading its analytics and software development services unit.
 I am currently part of the [Oxford COVID-19 Modelling